 Target: To start building up a concrete relation with the media, and use more media tools in publishing our results and press release.Building basic knowledge of employment statistics concepts and terminology.
 Journalists and DoS staff will exchange experience, opinions and needs which will strengthen and integrate the relation and the outputs of the work of the two fileds.

+Participants: 10 participants (3 Employment Statistian, 4 Public Relation, 3 Journalists )?
+Who, how many, profile?

 Learning objectives

-Write an effective statistical press release
+Write an effective statistical press release (for DoS staff)

 Promote the statistical figures in social media to reach larger audience